Deependra-Das/Roguelike-Game/README.md

 ## Features

 - Roguelike Mechanics: Engage in action-packed shoot'em up with different characters with various types of weapons & health upgrades.
-  - 3 Player Characters :
+- Three Playable Characters :
-    Ash - Medium Health & Speed, Brock - Low Speed & Large Health & Misty - High Speed & Small Health
+  1. Ash - Medium Health & Speed,
+  2. Brock - Low Speed & Large Health &
+  3. Misty - High Speed & Small Health
-  - 3 Weapons:
+- Three Weapons:
-    Radial Reap - Area weapon that continuously grows & shrinks to deal damage at intervals based on the cooldown Orbital Fury - Spawns balls around the player that revolves around the player to deal damage at intervals based on the cooldown
+1. Radial Reap - Area weapon that continuously grows & shrinks to deal damage at intervals based on the cooldown
+2. Orbital Fury - Spawns balls around the player that revolves around the player to deal damage at intervals based on the cooldown
-    Scatter Shot - Shoot projectiles in different directions at intervals based on the cooldown
+3. Scatter Shot - Shoot projectiles in different directions at intervals based on the cooldown

 - Power-ups/Upgrade System: Collect power-ups that increase your strength of your weapon & health to survive longer.